 Charles Fowler is an associate in the Austin office of McKool Smith.
 Charles’ experience includes representing plaintiffs and defendants in a broad range of complex litigation, including contract, fraud, fiduciary duty, antitrust, trademark, and patent matters.
 Before joining the firm, Charles was a judicial clerk for the Honorable Harris L Hartz of the United States Court of Appeals for the 10th Circuit.

 As a law student, Charles was named grand chancellor (recognition for the highest GPA after two years, the only time students are individually ranked).
-He was a member of the Texas Law Review, the Chairperson of the Legal Research Board, and the legal practice chair of the Texas Federalist Society.
+He was a member of the Texas Law Review and the Chairperson of the Legal Research Board.
 He also participated in the law school’s Supreme Court Clinic and served as a legal intern in the Antitrust Division of The Office of the Attorney General of Texas.

 - Centego II LLC v.
 MetroSplash Systems Group Inc., et al. Represented minority owner of fuel-rewards business through jury trial of lawsuit involving claims and counterclaims for fraud, breach of representations and warranties, and breach of fiduciary duties.